Jammy2211/PyAutoLens/docs/overview/modeling.rst

 are interested in developing your own software to perform advanced model-fitting!

-Chapters 2 and 3 **HowToLens** lecture series give a comprehensive description of lens modeling, including a description of what a *non-linear search* is and strategies to fit complex lens model to ``data`` in efficient and robust way.
+Chapters 2 and 3 **HowToLens** lecture series give a comprehensive description of lens modeling, including a description of what a `NonLinearSearch` is and strategies to fit complex lens model to ``data`` in efficient and robust way.